-A few days ago, with effect from 23 April.
+A few days ago, Franklin Templeton Mutual Fund shocked investors by closing six debt or credit risk-related funds with effect from 23 April.
 The move implied that these schemes would not accept new subscriptions or redeem the balances at their respective net asset values.
 The reason given was that the funds could not sell a lot of its illiquid investments fast enough, and at air prices, to meet redemption demands.

 This move, which triggered panic among investors and banks due to fears of similar closures of other vulnerable debt funds, prompted the Reserve Bank of India (RBI) to offer a special Rs 50,000 crore line of credit to ease liquidity pressures on mutual funds.